Art-Sells/Arells/Build-Notes.md

 ### Sell
 - (B) Amount Available To Sell
-- - Wallet: displays acVactsAts(see Readme acVactsAts section), if > 0 otherwise display "$ 0" while hiding everything below with: No Amount Available to Sell (Buy)-> Buy Page
+- - Wallet: displays acVactsAts(see Readme acVactsAts section), if > 0, if 0, hide everything below with: No Amount Available to Sell (Buy)-> Buy Page
-- - Profits: displays acdVatops if >= 1, else "$0"
+- - Profits: displays acdVatops
 - - Sell Amount Input: $ format tel with no * or #
 - - Sell: takes cVact amount from the Vatop Group with the lowest cpVatop, if more than 1 Vatop Group has similar cpVatops, take from the cVact from the lowest Vatop Group #, deletes the Vatop Group if its cVact = 0 (see Readme).
 - - (Confirm Sale) -> Modals